-Video allows you to be dynamic and engaging and is one of the best ways to showcase the personality and quality of your business.
+These Facebook video tips will allow you to be dynamic and engaging and can help you showcase the personality and quality of your lawn care business.
 Also, video these days doesn’t have to cost money, so even on a flat budget, you can make a Facebook video for your lawn care business.

 According to Pew Research, 69% of online adult Americans use social networking sites.
 That’s three in every four people that are clicking on Buzzfeed quizzes, seeing the messes your kids make and engaging online with people they’ve never met face to face.

 According to Ooyala, more than 50% of videos viewed were done so on a mobile device.
 This is a huge opportunity for you to reach out and engage your customers, both potential and current.

 Here are some Facebook video tips to market your lawn care company

 You have 3 to 5 seconds to hook someone as they’re scrolling through their feed.
 Make it count by using “Pattern Interrupts”.
 Remember – When you interrupt people’s routine you have to make it worthwhile.
 Use humor, movement, or a plotline to grab attention.
 The trick is to take them away from the usual ebb and flow of their news feed.